bethsung1011/capstoneProject1/README.md

 # Medical Insurance Expense

 ## Aim:
-The goal of this study is to investigate the medical insurance cost dataset using multiple statistics approaches including hypothesis testing, correlation, and regression analysis.
+The goal of this study is to investigate the medical insurance cost dataset using multiple statistical approaches including hypothesis testing, correlation, and regression analysis.
 This dataset presents a yearly medical cost for individuals in United States, and is available at https://www.kaggle.com/mirichoi0218/insurance.